-Celebrating its 12th year, Fright Dome takes place in what is normally the family-friendly Adventuredome theme park.
-Come October, Fright Dome creator Jason Egan and his team transform the park into a spooky spectacular with terrifying haunted houses, multiple scare zones, live macabre entertainment and quite a few other scary surprises.
-Along with the haunted attractions, guests also have access to theme park rides such as Canyon Blaster, El Loco, Chaos, Disk'O and the Inverter, which are available year-round at Adventuredome.
+Celebrating its 13th year, Fright Dome takes place in what is normally the family-friendly Adventuredome theme park.
+Come October, Fright Dome creator Jason Egan and his team transform the park into a spooky spectacle with terrifying haunted houses, multiple scare zones, live macabre entertainment and quite a few other scary surprises.

 Encompassing five acres of fog-filled, cobweb-covered and blood-spattered attractions, Fright Dome is much more than your average haunted house.
 Egan and his team of designers, artists and engineers work year-round to create all of the props and special effects in Fright Dome.
 Everything in the park is unique and created from scratch at Egan's scare warehouse, also located in Vegas.

 Along with all the creepy props and spooky scenes, Fright Dome is filled with costume-clad scare actors that really make the undead come to life.
-Scare actors are part of each haunted house.
-They also inhabit multiple scare zones located throughout the park, where they lurk in dark corners, waiting to scare their next victim.
-The scare actors are just as unique as the haunted props.
-It's not every day that you run into a pair of 6-foot-8 twins.
-Clad in freakish attire and wielding chainsaws, these twins take scaring people to new heights.
+These scare actors are part of each haunted house and also inhabit multiple scare zones located throughout the park, where they lurk in dark corners, waiting to scare their next victim.

 For anyone who loves Halloween, horror movies and haunted houses, Fright Dome at Circus Circus is a must-see attraction.